-Combines and Concourses inherit loft information from their member clubs.
-If you are logged on as a combine or concourse race secretary the inherited lofts will be displayed in the Loft List.
-Combine or Concourse sections can be entered in the same manner as club sections.
+Sections can be defined at any level (club, combine, concourse, federation).
+Combines, Concourses and Federations inherit loft information from their member clubs.
+If you are logged on as a combine, concourse or federation race secretary the inherited lofts will be displayed in the Loft List.
+The Manage Sections and Set Loft Sections options work the same as they do at the club level.

 Manual Loft Entry: You can enter Loft information manually by clicking “Add New”.
 When you start to enter the AUID number a list of your club members will be displayed and you must choose a person from that dropdown list.
 Their data will be filled in from the AU Office database.
 If the flyer is not on the list, contact the AU Office at 405-848-5801 and resolve the discrepancy.